snark-graphique/snark-graphique.github.io/projects.md

 permalink: /projects/
 ---

-Here are notes on the projects I (have done)/(am doing) formally, informally or personally.
+Here are the projects I have done in the past, or the ones that I am doing whether they are formally/informally or professional/personal.

 ### The Capset Problem
 *Supervisor - [Dr. Li Chun Che](https://www.math.cuhk.edu.hk/people/academic-staff/charlesli)*